PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "Business?"

 "Whattya got, like four, five more hours of daylight.
 That means his rotting corpse is gonna lie here in hot sun for hours.
 And anyone who wants to buy a sausage is going to have to track through his intestines to get lunch.
 And, y'know who wants to do that?
 Nobody.
 Stomp this kid flat and ya sales are gonna take a hit.
 And then, at the end of a long, profitless day, you still have to carry his body up the hill, and vffffp, into the river.
-That is, if the city watch don't get you first."
+That is, if the city watch doesn't get you first."

-While this was going on, I was wiggling, ever so slightly, out from under 'Pustle's foot.
-I had hope that I might yet make an escape. {He put such weight into my stomach,}
+While this was going on, I managed to wiggle, ever so slightly, out from under 'Pustle's foot.
+I had hoped that I might make an escape and perhaps find the sausage in the dirt.
+If I could but get my hip bone past the ball of his foot.

 "The city watch and I have an arrangement," 'Pustle said proudly.

 "You give them your sausages?
-It's a wonder they haven't arrested you already."
+It's a wonder they haven't arrested you for murder?"

 "What do you mean?" said the man, sounding hurt.
 I squirmed a little more.

-"Any way you slice it, it's just not worth it.
-So let the boy go."
+"Look, never mind the boy.
+Just like you sausages, any way you slice 'em, it's just not worth it."

-"I will have my satisfaction!" said 'Pustle, the fury returning to his voice and his weight returning to my spleen.
-"That's worth more than money."
+"I will have my satisfaction!" said 'Pustle, stomping his foot into my spleen again.
+"That's worth more than any money."

 "Really?
-More than money?" said a skeptical Boltac.
+More than money?" asked a skeptical Boltac.

 "No, no. You fat cripple, do not try your negotiation magic on me.
 The boy has stolen from me.
 At the very least, I will give him a good beating for my troubles."